Chart Color Schemes

 An assessment of population growth drivers in Balgowlah - Clontarf - Seaforth reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Balgowlah-Clontarf-Seaforth's population is 20,909 as of November 2025.
-This reflects an increase of 177 people since the 2021 Census, which reported a population of 20,732.
-The change is inferred from ABS data: 20,895 residents in June 2024 and 52 new addresses validated since the Census date.
-This results in a density ratio of 2,747 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 0.9% since the census is within 2.3 percentage points of its SA4 region (3.2%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 77.5% of recent population gains in the area.
+Balgowlah-Clontarf-Seaforth's population is approximately 20,909 as of November 2025.
+This figure reflects an increase of 177 people since the 2021 Census, which recorded a population of 20,732.
+The growth is inferred from ABS estimates: 20,895 in June 2024 and 52 new addresses validated since the Census date.
+This results in a density ratio of 2,747 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch.
+The area's growth rate of 0.9% since the Census is within 2.3 percentage points of its SA4 region (3.2%), indicating strong fundamentals.
+Overseas migration contributed approximately 77.5% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate an overall population decline by 111 persons by 2041, but growth in specific age cohorts is anticipated, particularly the 85 and over age group with a projected increase of 470 people.
+By 2041, the area's population is projected to decline by 111 persons overall, but specific age cohorts like those aged 85 and over are expected to grow, with a projected increase of 470 people in this group.

 Frequently Asked Questions - Population